accumulationvector/accumulationvector.github.io/_pages/supplements.md

 permalink: /supplements/
 ---

-Here is just a list of nootropics and supplements I've tried at various times and my opinion on these.
+Here is a list of nootropics and supplements I've tried at various times and my opinion on these.
 Some of these I've taken only a few times or over the course of a single month and other things I have attempted to take over much longer periods of time.

 So not all of these are things that I am currently taking, and even those things that I am currently taking, some of them are very sporadic and mixed.
 I don't have any long-term data on most of these because I am not super strict about my regimen.
 If you want that kind of data look elsewhere.